Akka Arrh: Gameplay

 Players control a fixed turret shaped like ram's head being attacked by various enemies.
 The enemies want to steal pods from the player, which act as a health bar.
 Players can drop bombs on the enemies to destroy them.
 Enemies destroyed this way emit shockwaves that will further destroy any nearby enemies, causing chain reactions and giving increasingly large bonuses to players' score.
 Bombs have unlimited ammunition but reset the bonus to zero.
 Some enemies are immune to bombs and must be destroyed by shooting at them.
 This ammunition is limited to the number of enemies destroyed by bombs.
 Players can also find power-ups.

-Development
+Development and release

 Akka Arrh was prototyped in 1982 at Atari, Inc. but was not released.

-When Jeff Minter was given the opportunity to remake a game from Atari's back catalogue, he chose Akka Arrh.
+When Jeff Minter was allowed to remake a game from Atari's back catalogue, he chose Akka Arrh.
 He said the original game's design was "interesting but flawed" and lacked a compelling design to draw players back in when they lost.

 Atari released Akka Arrh for Atari VCS, Windows, PlayStation 4, Xbox One and Series X/S, and Switch on February 21, 2023.
 Ports for PlayStation 5 and PlayStation VR 2 were made available on March 8, 2024.

+On March 8, 2023, Atari announced a publishing agreement with Limited Run Games to release the game physically for the PlayStation 4, PlayStation 5, and Nintendo Switch in North America.
+On the same day, Atari entered into a similar physical distribution agreement with Numskull Games in PAL regions for the same systems.